-Through the Pandemic, CVS II continued to communicate with all stakeholder to improve stakeholder involvement.
-During these meetings, feedback is garnished, in addition to annually surveying families to determine areas of growth, strength, and school climate.
+Through the Pandemic, CVWPCS continued to communicate with all stakeholder to improve stakeholder involvement.
+During these meetings, feedback is garnished, in addition to annually surveying families to determine areas of growth, strength, and school's climate.
 At the beginning of the 2020-2021 school year contact SIS information was updated to include emails of students and parents.
 The schools Student Information System (SIS) was regularly updated to ensure current contact information was available for all staff.
-CVS II scheduled quarterly ELAC/PAC meetings, held annual student awards recognition events, IEP meetings and conducted parent teacher conference virtually.
+CVWPCS scheduled quarterly ELAC/PAC meetings, held annual student awards recognition events, IEP meetings and conducted parent teacher conference virtually.
 Notification by emails and phone calls were sent out days in advance.
 Resources have been allocated to provide translation services for these meetings.
-Attendance to these meetings fluctuated from of well attended awards night to a few participants during parent meetings.
+Attendance to these meetings fluctuated depending on the event, but the option to attend virtually seemed to be one that parents appreciated and took advantage of.
 The community liaison works with the community to provide families with the resources they have expressed are needed.
 For those organizations that provide resources, classes, or other beneficial resources a partnership is developed through an MOU.